svareX/lara-zillow/README.md

 ﻿# Lara-Zillow

 ## About the project
 Lara-Zillow is a web application inspired by [zillow](https://www.zillow.com/).
 This project was my personal introduction to Single Page Application approach to creating websites.
+I've wanted to try this more "modern" approach since it is very popular in current times and I have to say that its something completely different from the classic Blade or even Livewire approach.
+Project has some of the more basic functions like user registering, authenticating, authorizing using email verification.
+I have also implemented features such as real-time listing filtering and pagination, image uploading, full-screen image previews, offers and notifications and a real-time interest calculator.

 ## Technologies used to accomplish this solution are: